 One of the four virgin martyrs celebrated in the Catholic calendar of saints, Saint Agatha was arrested during the persecution of Decius in 251.
 Tortured for her beauty and tempted to violate her chastity, Agatha was eventually martyred.

-November 19.
-Often confused with Saint Agnes of Bohemia to whom Saint Clare wrote her famous letters, Saint Agnes of Assisi was Saint Clare’s younger biological sister as well as first follower in the way poverty.
+Often confused with Saint Agnes of Bohemia to whom Saint Clare wrote her famous letters, Saint Agnes of Assisi was Saint Clare’s biological younger sister as well as first follower in the way of poverty.

-March 2.
-Saint Agnes of Bohemia, also known as Saint Agnes of Prague, never married, but had a number of nobles interested in her as a possible wife.
-Preferring the religious life, Saint Agnes joined the Poor Clares, but not until after she had built a hospital and a friary for the local Friars.
-She lived the Poor Clare life for 45 years.
+Saint Agnes of Bohemia, also known as Agnes of Prague, never married, but had a number of nobles interested in her as a possible wife.
+Preferring the religious life, Saint Agnes became one of Saint Clare of Assisi's Poor Ladies, but not until after she had built a hospital and a friary for the local Franciscan friars.
+She lived as a Poor Clare for 45 years.